displague/scapego/README.md

 # Scape - A simple 2d overhead landscape generator

 Here is the nostalgic comment header from the original `scape.pas`.
-The revised license
+The revised license and copyright information are included in this README.
->

 > Programmed by Marques Johansson - PWAC 96 - pwac@flinet.com
 > This program may be distributed so long as my name is kept here...
 >  If you add your own stuff- note it...
 I take no responsibility